-Figure 1 shows the storage load as the virtual machines are turned on as quickly as possible.
-In order to achieve faster boot times, PowerCLI was used to connect to each of the vSphere hosts and power on virtual machines as quickly as possible.
+Figure 2 shows the storage load as the virtual machines are turned on as quickly as possible.
+In order to achieve faster boot times, PowerCLI was used to connect to each of the hosts and power on virtual machines as quickly as possible.
 This may be required to boot an environment after a complete outage, whether controlled or unplanned.
+The figure shows the rapid boot times available on Dell EMC all-flash storage.